Enumerative geometry via the moduli space of super Riemann surfaces: Hyperbolic geometry and spin structures

-Note that $C^k(E)=0$ for $k>2$ since these correspond to empty intersections.
-If we allow more general cell decompositions where faces of the triangulation can be polygons, not only triangles, then there are non-trivial $C^k(E)$ for $k>2$, but still $H^k_{dR}(\Sigma,E)=0$ for $k>2$.
+Note that $C^k(\Sigma,E)=0$ for $k>2$ since we have discarded such intersections which contribute trivially to the cohomology.
+If we allow more general cell decompositions where faces of the triangulation can be polygons, not only triangles, then we include non-trivial $C^k(\Sigma,E)$ for $k>2$, but still $H^k_{dR}(\Sigma,E)=0$ for $k>2$.

 Since the cohomology of \eqref{cechseq} defines the sheaf cohomology $H_{dR}^k(\Sigma,E)$ it is independent of the choice of cell decomposition of $\Sigma$.
 It follows that duality of triangulations gives duality of cohomology groups.